-As pointed out earlier, executables do not have intrinsic entities like source-code variables that can be used for analysis; therefore, the next step is to recover variable-like entities from the executable, which will serve as proxies for the program's actual variables (e.g., the variables declared in the source code from which the executable was created).
+As pointed out earlier, executables do not have intrinsic entities like source-code variables that can be used for analysis; therefore, the next step is to recover variable-like entities from the executable.
 We refer to such variable-like entities as a-locs (for "abstract locations").